fewagency/best-practices/Bedrock/setting-up.md

 These steps should be taken if yo are the first developer to work on a project.
 If you are supposed to continue work on an existing Bedrock based project, check under "Cloning an existing Bedrock based project".

 1. Make sure you have a MySQL-database to use for the WP-installation.
 2. The entire project will be hosted on GitHub so either create an empty repo there that you clone to your local machine or create it locally after step 1 or however you like to do it.
 The important thing is that the entire project is in the repo.
 So if you unzip Bedrock (see next step) to the directory "bedrocktest.local", all files in "bedrocktest.local" should be in the repo (the .gitignore of Bedrock, and later on Sage, will keep unwanted files out of the repo).
+Set the repo as public for now and we will guide you on how to use private repos later on in this document.
 3. Install [Composer](https://getcomposer.org/) if you don't already have it installed.
 4. Follow the steps listed here: https://roots.io/bedrock/docs/installing-bedrock/ with the following exceptions:
     - Instead of cloning the git repo, download it as a zip, unzip it and move the ocntent of bedrock-matser to the local projects web root.
 We don't want the git files for Bedrock in our repo.